Analitico-771/grayscale_analysis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created by: Nick Danialy and Jose Tollinchi
+This project was created by: Nick Danialy and Jose Tollinchi and its live on Streamlit.
+See the link in the Usage section

 This is an application that fetches historical data on 1 index, 4 stocks, and 2 crypto currencies and performs analytical calculations to assist in conducting a relative analysis between the index and the crypto currencies to determine if a relationship exists and the type of relationship for the purpose of conducting portfolio analysis and Monte Carlo Simulation for forecasting potential future returns.

+The user can experiment with many different variations of choices for portfolio analysis based on preferences and risk tolerance.

 ### Built With